 Types of Medications to Avoid When Treating a Yorkie Poo

 When looking to treat high levels of blood pressure in adults, doctors and psychiatrists will often prescribe a beta-blocker.
-By If your Yorkie Poo happens to ingest a type of beta blocker, you need to seek help faster than you ever thought possible.
-The smallest dosage of beta blockers is extremely poisonous for Yorkie Poos and failing to seek the assistance of professionals right away can lead to death.
-Beta blockers slow the rate of heartbeats, but when taken by Yorkie Poos, the medicine works fast, causing a reduced heart beat in less time.
-The onset of sudden death is a very scary side effect of your Yorkie Poo swallowing a beta blocker.
+If your Yorkie Poo happens to ingest a type of beta-blocker, you need to seek help faster than you ever thought possible.
+The smallest dosage of beta-blockers is extremely poisonous for Yorkie Poos and failing to seek the assistance of professionals right away can lead to death.
+Beta-blockers slow the rate of heartbeats, but when taken by Yorkie Poos, the medicine works fast, causing a reduced heartbeat in less time.
+The onset of sudden death is a very scary side effect of your Yorkie Poo swallowing a beta-blocker.

 Birth control pills are most often taken by women as a way of preventing them from getting pregnant after sex, whether otherwise protected or not.
 The pills are a concoction of hormones also used for treating acne, moods, and other changes in the bodies of women as they mature.
 Do not panic if your Yorkie Poo has taken a pill or two.
 Though birth control pills tend to be wrapped and sealed in plastic packaging, this is no deterrent for the ever-curious Yorkie Poo.
 Dogs love finding ways to get into things, so if your Yorkie Poo eats birth control pills, you must take your dog to the emergency vet.
 Only very large quantities of birth control will do major harm to your Yorkie Poo, but it is better to be safe than sorry.

 Angiotensin-Converting Enzyme Inhibitors